Skip to Content

 This can happen through direct contact or by contaminating shared environments.

+Maintaining regular cage hygiene and cleaning, such as preventing snake infections, is crucial in preventing the spread of diseases.
 It’s important to handle infected snakes with care to prevent spreading the disease.

 Are certain age or sex groups more susceptible to SFD?